-9. How long must I keep my records?
+9. How long must lobbyists keep activity and spending records?

 Records must be kept for two years from the filing of a spending/activity report to which the records relate.

 10. How often will lobbyist training sessions be held?
-Since I have been a lobbyist for 10 years, do I still have to attend?
+Are all lobbyists required to undergo training?